Franjo Tuđman: Dissident politics

 In 1977, he traveled to Sweden using a forged Swedish passport to meet members of the Croatian diaspora.
 His trip apparently went unnoticed by Yugoslav police.
 However, on that trip he gave an interview to Swedish TV about the position of Croats in Yugoslavia that was later broadcast.
 Upon returning to Yugoslavia, Tuđman was put on trial again in 1981 because of this interview, and was accused for having spread "enemy propaganda".
 On 20 February 1981 he was found guilty and sentenced to three years of prison and 5 years in house arrest.
-However, he served only eleven months of the sentence.
+However, he was released in February 1983 for medical reasons.
+He was reincarcerated in May 1984 but subsequently released again in September due to health concerns.
 In June 1987, he became a member of the Croatian PEN centre.
 On 6 June 1987, he travelled to Canada with his wife to meet Croatian Canadians.
-They were trying not to discuss sensitive issues with emigrants abroad fearing that some might be agents of the Yugoslav secret police UDBA, which was a common practice at the time.
+They were trying not to discuss sensitive issues with emigrants abroad fearing that some might be agents of the Yugoslav secret police (UDBA), which was a common practice at the time.

 During his trips to Canada he met many Croatian emigrants who were natives of Herzegovina or were of Herzegovinian ancestry.
 Some of these later became Croatian government officials after the country's independence, the most prominent of whom was Gojko Šušak, whose father and elder brother had been members of the Ustaše.
 These meetings abroad in the late 1980s later gave rise to many conspiracy theories.
 According to these rumours the Croats of Herzegovina had somehow used the meetings to earn a huge amount of influence inside the HDZ, as well as the post-independence Croatian establishment.